rackspace/rack/docs/services/orchestration.rst

     rack orchestration stack abandon --id <stackID> [optional flags] rack orchestration stack abandon --name <stackName> [optional flags]

-Prints an JSON representation of the stack to stdout or a file on success.
-This can be used in the ``adopt`` command to create a new stack with the existing resources.
+To obtain a JSON representation of the abandoned stack, use the ``--output json`` flag.
+When stored in a file, this can be used in the ``adopt`` command to create a new stack with the resources of the abandoned stack.

 **Response**